Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 But semi-deponent verbs are deponent in the perfect system.
 This includes the tenses built off the perfect stem – the perfect, pluperfect, and future perfect.

 How do you tell if a verb is semi-deponent?
 Look at the principal parts.
-The first two principal parts will be normal, active forms, but the third principal part will consist of two words: a perfect passive participle and sum.
+The first two principal parts will be normal, active forms, but the third principal part will consist of two words: a perfect passive participle and the irregular verb sum.

 Example: audeō, audēre, ausus sum